stuvusIT/xen_vman/README.md

 For all other backends you manually need to install the system afterwards.

 For each installed kernel, a dracut initrd will automatically created at `/etc/xen/initrd.img-$VERSION` (similar to /boot initrds for dom0).
+When starting a VM. `/etc/xen/initrd.img` will automatically be created as a symlink, pointing to the initrd of the currently running kernel.

 ## Requirements